ruchitachandhok/sei-flex-49/w02/d2/objects-lab.md

 }
 ```

-Observe how we've declared a variable named `pizza` below that holds an object.
+Observe how we've declared a variable named `pizza` below that holds an object with 3 properties.

 ```js
 let pizza = {